paolodeangelis/Enhancing_ReaxFF/README.md

 The database containing the simulation data from *ab initio* simulations obtained from this protocol is published in [Enhancing ReaxFF repository DFT Database][enhancing-reaxFF-database-repository].

 The Jupyter Notebooks provided here are designed to facilitate the configuration building, execution of DFT simulations, and optimization of the ReaxFF potential, as described in the workflow diagram shown below.
-To manage the complexity of the overall operation, we have divided the process into four main Jupyter Notebooks, with an additional notebook that serves as a common module.
+To manage the complexity of the overall operation, we have divided the process into four main Jupyter Notebooks, , with an additional auxiliary notebook.

 ![workflow](assets/img/wf.png)